Chronic Lymphocytic Leukemia

 - Easy bleeding or bruising

-- Many illnesses, such as colds, coughs, or flu
+- Frequent illnesses, such as colds, coughs, or the flu

 - Low energy or feeling very tired